Speaking out on shame and bullying

 One technique that I love and use myself is power posing, and another strategy that she shared is this.

 On the top of her notes that she had in front of her throughout her speech, she had the words:

 Yes, it absolutely does matter.
 We all have stories to share, stories bring us together in a way that other types of presentation don’t.

-I am passionate about storytelling as a way to inspire and motivate others and create change.
+I am passionate about storytelling for change.
+Telling our stories is a way to inspire and motivate others to take action.
 Everyone has stories to share.
 I’m often told “I don’t have any interesting stories, my life is too ordinary”.

 The best stories I have heard are those told by ordinary people living ordinary lives and it is the willingness to openly share those stories from the heart that makes them extraordinary.

 Are you incorporating storytelling into your business presentations?
 Do you aspire to give a TED talk?
 Would you like to mine, refine and deliver your stories?

 If you are interested in live storytelling and you are based in Perth, I’d love to see you at the next Stories From The Heart live event.
 Not in Perth?
 Check out my book, Stories from the Heart, for more examples of storytelling for change.

 As a storytelling expert, known as The Story Midwife, I help leaders to create compelling presentations through business storytelling.

 Before becoming a Professional Speaker, I worked for over twenty years as a midwife.